doctrine/orm/UPGRADE.md

     your schema.
 # Upgrade from 2.0-ALPHA2 to 2.0-ALPHA3

-This section details the changes made to Doctrine 2.0-ALPHA3 to make it easier for you to upgrade your projects to use this version.
+This section details the changes made to Shitty 2.0-ALPHA3 to make it easier for you to upgrade your projects to use this version.

 ## CLI Changes

-The $args variable used in the cli-config.php for configuring the Doctrine CLI has been renamed to $globalArguments.
+The $args variable used in the cli-config.php for configuring the Shitty CLI has been renamed to $globalArguments.

 ## Proxy class changes